Interpretable Sparse Proximate Factors for Large Dimensions: Theoretical Results

 We want to point out that the comparison between sparse PCA and our proximate factors is not the key element of this paper.
-Our insight that factor weights are different from factor loadings can also be taken into account with sparse PCA methods, i.e. the sparse PCA loadings can be used as factor weights and the loadings are obtained from a second stage regression.
-Our simulations and empirical results suggest that even in this case the proximate factors perform slightly better than sparse PCA.
-The more important takeaway is that for our method we can provide a asymptotic inferential theory which is missing for sparse PCA and that sparse PCA with sparse loadings does not work well in the data sets that we consider.
+Our important insight, that factor weights are different from factor loadings, could also be taken into account with sparse PCA methods, that is, the sparse PCA loadings can be used as factor weights and the loadings could be obtained from a second stage regression.
+This is different from how sparse PCA is considered in the literature.
+The important contribution of our paper is to provide a statistical framework for a sparse estimator of a non-sparse population model which is missing for sparse PCA.
+Furthermore, our method gives applied researchers more control over setting a desired sparsity level for individual factors and is very transparent in its application.